Félix Agramont Cota: Governor of Baja California Sur

 Agramont served as the first BCS Governor until April 6, 1975, when Angel César Mendoza Arámburo succeeded him as the state's first elected governor.

 Félix Agramont Cota died from acute myocardial infarction on May 10, 2013, in La Paz, Baja California Sur, at the age of 95.
-He was survived by two children, María del Carmen and Félix Agramont Salgado, and several grandchildren, including Senator Ricardo Barroso Agramont.
-Senator Ricardo Barroso Agramont ran for governor in the February 2011 gubernatorial election, but was defeated by Marcos Covarrubias Villaseñor.
+He was survived by two children, and several grandchildren including Ricardo Barroso Agramont.
+Ricardo Barroso Agramont ran for governor in the February 2011 gubernatorial election, but was defeated by Marcos Covarrubias Villaseñor.